Maziar110/mazinet/README.md

 **Plus seeing the result of command in terminal, it also will be written down on a logfile in: `/var/log/mazinet.log`**

 _this app is tested on ubuntu 18.04_

+**_To Update this app you need just head to the directory you had cloned the project first and then pull it again_**
 ____

 if you had any question, we can be in touch via: